trustboost-ugr/Logs2Chatbot/README.md

      * Per-intent F1.
      * Robustness by slice (short tokens, route codes, temporal/date-ish expressions, amenities).
      * Probe-based KPIs (completion, turns, help-recovery).
-       These are the quantities reported in Sections 4.2–4.4 of the paper.
 ---

 ## Citation